Carbon Farming: Saving the Planet

 Farmers Win

 Healthier soil equals healthier crops.
 Healthier crops mean potentially higher profits.
-Carbon farming is like the ultimate buy-one-get-one-free deal: save the planet, improve crop quality.
+Carbon farming is like the ultimate buy one get one free deal: save the planet, improve crop quality.
 Not bad, right?

 The Planet Wins: